Choosing A Project Management Tool: 5 Essential Criteria

 What is the best fit for our team?

-Once you have evaluated what the main challenges and features are, you can determine what fits best with your team.
+Once you have evaluated the main challenges and features, you can determine what fits best with your team.
 If your team is fully remote for example, simultaneous user access is important and the program should remain reliable while multiple people work in it.

 Team size is another important factor to consider.
 Some tools are enterprise solutions.
 Others such as Rodeo, are more focused on smaller teams, which is common in the creative industry.